 As part of undergoing a crane operators course, you will also receive a High Risk Work (HRW) Licence, which is also a requirement to have before working as a crane operator.

 It should also be noted that if you are managing a construction or worksite, you are also responsible for ensuring that all the workers have had adequate training, instruction, and information to correctly undertake crane operation work.

 At CTI, you undergo a 4 day course.
 You will need suitable Personal Protective Equipment (PPE) in order to participate.

-The course itself is 9 hours a day (8 hours for course work, plus 1 hour for lunch).
+The course itself is 8 hours per day.
 All of the training is done at CTI, or offsite training in the case of Derrick crane and Portal boom – CTI has everything required onsite.
 The course is a mixture of practical and theoretical learning.

 The Crane operator course is not impacted by the weather.
 If there is rain, for example, the trainees will wear protective coats and continue the training, although there may be occasional breaks in order to be practical.

 Do I Need To Renew My HRW Licence

 Your crane operator licence in theory can last forever.
 However, like a driver’s licence, it requires renewing.